-During the quarter ended March 31, 2023, we repurchased 2,512,044 of our shares of common stock outstanding under a \$12.5 million share purchase program at prices ranging from \$2.75 to \$8.61 per share for a gross aggregate cost of approximately \$12.5 million.
+During the first quarter of 2023, we repurchased 78,502 of our shares of common stock outstanding under the 2022 share repurchase program for \$12.5 million at prices ranging from \$88.00 to \$275.52 per share for a gross aggregate cost of approximately \$12.5 million.
 In addition, we incurred expenses of \$0.3 million.

-In January 2023, the Board of Directors approved a new share repurchase program pursuant to which the Company may repurchase up to an additional \$12.5 million in value of its outstanding common stock from time to time on the open market and in privately negotiated transactions subject to market conditions, share price and other factors.
-During the quarter ended March 31, 2023, we repurchased 160,000 of our shares of common stock outstanding under the new share repurchase program at \$7.12 per share for a gross aggregate cost of \$1.1 million.
+In January 2023, the Board of Directors approved a new 2023 share repurchase program pursuant to which we may repurchase up to an additional \$12.5 million in value of our outstanding common stock from time to time on the open market and in privately negotiated transactions subject to market conditions, share price and other factors.
+During the first quarter of 2023, we repurchased 5,000 of our shares of common stock outstanding under the new 2023 share repurchase program at \$227.84 per share for a gross aggregate cost of \$1.1 million.